OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Page.md

-Login to OpenOlat is possible anytime through your organisation's access page.
+Login to OpenOlat is possible anytime through your organization's access page.
 Please consider that the access configuration can vary from OpenOlat instance to instance.